-During the 2018-2019 fiscal period, one of the Board's objectives will be to develop a protocol setting out the process to be followed in such instances.
-This will involve consultation with various stakeholders with the objectives of ensuring the Board's jurisdiction and function is properly discharged and of maintaining an effective and efficient hearing process.
+During the 2020 fiscal period, one of the Board's objectives will continue to be the implementation of the protocol setting out the process to be followed in such instances.
+This will involve consultation with various stakeholders with the aim of ensuring the Board's jurisdiction and function is properly discharged and an effective and efficient hearing process is maintained.